1. How does performance evaluation correspondence get processed?

 The concurrent reporting senior will ensure that all reports have been received and have the proper countersignature prior to submitting the batch to NAVPERSCOM (PERS-32).

-I just returned to my parent command from an IAMM or OSA assignment and my periodic evaluation is due, can I be ranked against my peers?
+17. I just returned to my parent command from an IAMM, GSA, or OSA assignment and my periodic evaluation is due, can I be ranked against my peers?

-Members who are within 180 days of returning from an IAMM pr OSA assignment must be ranked in a separate billet subcategory using Billet Subcategory Code "INDIV AUG" in Block 21.
+Members who are within 180 days of returning from an IAMM, GSA, or OSA assignment must be ranked in a separate billet subcategory using Billet Subcategory Code "INDIV AUG" in Block 21.
 This does not preclude "soft rankings" in the COMMENTS ON PERFORMANCE section of the performance report.
 However, you may be ranked with other individuals, who were on an IA assignment attached to the same Parent Command with the same Billet Subcategory Code in Block 21.

-No, this policy change applies to Sailors who are under Individual Augmentation Manpower Management (IAMM), Global Support Assignment (GSA), or OCO Support Assignment (OSA) orders Personnel in a TAD status will continue to receive concurrent performance reports following BUPERSINST 1610.10C, Chapter 4 guidelines.
+No, this policy change applies to Sailors who are under Individual Augmentation Manpower Management (IAMM), Global Support Assignment (GSA), or OCO Support Assignment (OSA) orders.
+Personnel in a TAD status will continue to receive concurrent performance reports following BUPERSINST 1610.10D, Chapter 4 guidelines.

 Submit an administrative change which corrects entries: